grapestone5321/edX-PostgreSQL-for-Everybody/README.md

 6: Python and PostgreSQL

 Using PostgreSQL with Python.
-Using PostgreSQL to retrieve and store API
+Using PostgreSQL to retrieve and store API data.

 7: JSON and PostgreSQL